Informatics

 Doctoral Faculty Member - membership is required to chair doctoral examination or dissertation committees.
 Graduate faculty membership is a prerequisite for Doctoral faculty membership.

 While MU does not offer undergraduate degrees specifically in informatics, the University does offer baccalaureate opportunities in a number of related areas.
-Many successful informatics students have received bachelor's degrees in Geography, Computer Science, Statistics, Business, Biology, and Biochemistry before starting their doctorate.
+Many successful informatics students have received bachelor's degrees in Biology, Biochemistry, Business, Data Science, Geography, Health Sciences, and Statistics before starting their doctorate.
 The catalog provides a complete list of these degree options.

-In addition, MUIDSI offers several service courses designed for upper-level undergraduates and master's students to expose students to the fundamentals of bioinformatics.
+In addition, MUIDSI offers several service courses designed for upper-level undergraduates and master's students to expose students to the fundamentals of bioinformatics and health analytics.

 Emphasis Areas & Concentration Areas